JohnFilipstad/groundwork-harmony/README.md

 Let your HTML sing and your UI stay in tune—with **Groundwork Harmony**, the modern class-less CSS base for creators who want more melody, less mess.

-**Ready to orchestrate your next project?** Install Groundwork Harmony and let your website find its voice.
+**Ready to orchestrate your next project?** Install Groundwork Harmony and let your website find your voice.